Cell Tower Lease Valuation and Appraisal

 - Leases for Cell Towers Valued by Lump Sum

 When a lease is going to be sold, we look at the total amount a buyer would pay to take over the lease completely.
-We use the “multiple of annual rent” method to compare similar sales from our large database.
+We use the “multiple of annual rent” method to compare similar sales from our extensive database.
 For example, a lease that makes $10,000 a year and is sold for $200,000 has a 20x multiplier.
-This method is the opposite of the cap rate calculations that are often used in real estate appraisals.
+This method is the opposite of the cap rate calculations often used in real estate appraisals.
 (In the previous example, the cap rate is 5% or $10,000 divided by $200,000.)

 Method | Description | Example |